-- BC Hockey Program of Excellence games are to be included in the determination of whether an individual has served a suspension. - Program of Excellence camp scrimmages are not considered sanctioned games. - Suspensions remaining at conclusion of High Performance events are to be served during participation on club teams - participation on club teams. - BC Hockey clubs and / or leagues may request that BC Hockey honor their suspensions.
+- BC Hockey Program of Excellence games are to be included in the determination of whether an individual has served a suspension. - Program of Excellence camp scrimmages are not considered sanctioned games. - Suspensions remaining at conclusion of High Performance events are to be served during participation on club teams.

+BC Hockey clubs and / or leagues may request that BC Hockey honor their suspensions.